Romer Wilson: Life

 Florence Wilson was the daughter of Arnold Muir Wilson.
 She attended West Heath School (1906–10) and then began to study law at Girton College, Cambridge, the first women's college in Britain.
 In 1914, she completed her studies with moderate success.
 During the First World War she sold potatoes for the Board of Agriculture and Fisheries.

 As a writer, she took the pseudonym of "Romer Wilson".
 During the war, she began writing her first novel Martin Schüler, which was published in 1919.
 In 1921, she received the Hawthornden Prize for the novel The Death of Society: Conte de Fée Premier.

 In addition, she wrote Green Magic (1928), The Hill of Cloves (1929) and Red Magic (1930) which were collections of fairy tales from all over the world, and a biography about Emily Brontë entitled The Private Life And History Of Emily Jane Bronte (1928).

-Her novels contained a philosophical trend that spoke to some of the major concerns of the time, but also future generations.
-Among the subjects in her books topics included the First World War and its devastating effects on the civilization and personal relationships, the demise of a predominantly rural world, the harmful consequences for agriculture and human life through the introduction of machinery and the replacement of manual work through automation.
-In addition, however, they also looked at the role of the artist and the difficulties in romantic relationships that are frustrated by the war or social conventions.

 Storm Jameson, who helped manage Wilson for Blanche Knopf, described her novel Dragon's Blood as a prevision of Hitler's Nazi Europe.
 "In Romer Wilson, genius took the form of a short cut between her senses and her half-conscious mind."

 Romer Wilson died from the effects of tuberculosis during a stay in Switzerland.
 She was 38.